jac307/MediaArtTutorials/ART1TI3/Video-Comp-Mund-02.md

 - What tools or effects in DaVinci could help achieve your goals?

 ### ⚠️ **Restrictions and requirements:**
+- your video must be 1-2 minutes long.
 - You may only use **photos taken during Part 1** using the assigned techniques (medium close-up, close-up, extreme close-up).
 - You must include **royalty-free music or ambient sound** that supports your mood or concept.
 - You must add a **title screen** and **end credits** with your names.